m-ld/m-ld-website/src/topics/doc/security.md

 privileged access to the data in order to function.

 ### Threats
 The threats that must be controlled in collaboration with a clone engine are a subset of the threats to the app.
-These include threats to:
+These include threats to *Confidentiality*, *Integrity* and *Availability*.
-- *Confidentiality*: reading of data to steal information
-- *Integrity*: modification of data to mislead information consumers
-- *Availability*: prevention of normal function for sabotage or coercion

 The attack surface of an engine generally comprises:
 - The local device storage being used by the engine